santiagocorrea/navigation_deep_RL/report.md

 ## Architecture and Parameters

-This implementation is based on the [Nature paper](https://www.nature.com/articles/nature14236).
+This implementation is based on this [Nature paper](https://www.nature.com/articles/nature14236).
 The model consists of three fully connected layers and ReLU functions.
 The input layer has 37 units which represent the size of the state space.
 The output layer has 4 units corresponding to the Q value of each action.
 A drop out of `0.25` showed significant performance inprovement.

 The following parameters are used:
 - `eps_start (float) = 1.0`: Starting value of epsilon, for epsilon-greedy action selection.